 Scripting RA responses also ensured that participants responded to one correct student answer and one incorrect student answer.
-This allowed us to measure participants' eliciting and responding to student thinking across one proximal and one distal teaching task: (a) responding to students providing correct responses (the task focused on during the interventions); and (b) addressing student misconceptions (a task not focused on during the interventions, but during which eliciting and using student thinking can occur).
-We chose these two tasks to capture growth on content taught in all three conditions related to eliciting and responding to students, but to also allow differentiation between the conditions in improving performance with a more generalized task.
-In addition, the second task may be more difficult; previous research has shown that pre-service teachers find it more challenging to respond to incorrect student answers than correct responses (Shaughnessy & Boerst, 2018; Shaughnessy et al., 2021).
+This allowed us to measure participants' eliciting and responding to student thinking across one more proximal and one less proximal teaching task: (a) responding to students providing correct responses (the task focused on during the interventions); and (b) addressing student misconceptions (a task not focused on during the interventions, but during which eliciting and using student thinking can occur).
+We chose these two tasks to capture growth on content taught in all three conditions related to eliciting and responding to students, but to also allow differentiation between the conditions in improving performance with a slightly more difficult task.
+Previous research has shown that pre-service teachers find it more challenging to respond to incorrect student answers than correct responses (Shaughnessy & Boerst, 2018; Shaughnessy et al., 2021).